last update: 3/13/2017

 Section 7.
 Notice of Meetings.
 An annual schedule of the Board’s regular meetings shall be provided to each member at the first regular meeting of the Board year.
 Each member of the Board shall also be notified by email not less twenty-four (24) hours before the meeting.
 Such notice shall state the date, time, and the place where the meeting is to be held, and for special meetings, in addition, the purpose or purposes for which the meeting is called.
 All Board members will receive email at accounts provided by Greenville Technical Charter High School and at any other email address requested in writing by a member.

 Section 8.
 Open Meetings.
-All official actions and all deliberations by a quorum of the Board shall take place at a meeting open to the public, as provided in the Freedom of Information Act, except in cases where executive sessions are authorized pursuant to the Freedom of Information Act.
+All official actions and all deliberations by a quorum of the Board shall take place at a meeting open to the public, as provided in the South Carolina Freedom of Information Act, except in cases where executive sessions are authorized pursuant to the South Carolina Freedom of Information Act.

 Section 9.
 Quorum.
 At all meetings of the Board, the presence of a majority of the members shall be necessary and sufficient to constitute a quorum and, except as otherwise provided by law or by the Bylaws, the act of a majority of the members present shall be the act of the Board.
 In the absence of a quorum, no business shall be transacted except to take measures to obtain a quorum, fix a time to adjourn, or to take a recess.
-No proxy votes will be allowed when members of the GTCHS Board of Directors are absent from regular or called meetings.
+No written proxy votes or proxy votes by another individual will be allowed when members of the GTCHS Board of Directors are absent from regular or called meetings.
+A necessary quorum may be established by Board members not physically present by participation in conference phone or Skype call or technology providing virtual board meeting format, where everyone can hear or see each other’s participation.

 Section 10.
 Resignation.
 Any member may resign at any time by sending a signed letter of resignation to the Board Chairman.